 The parties recognize that the above statement of management responsibilities is for illustrative purposes only and should not be construed as restrictive or interpreted so as to exclude those prerogatives not mentioned which are inherent to the management function.
 All matters not covered by the language of this Agreement shall be administered by the Employer on a unilateral basis in accordance with such policies and procedures as it from time to time shall determine.

-an
+To the extent that the Employer already has or during the term of this Agreement chooses to exercise its right to require “standards of performance” as set out in subparagraph (a) above, or to modify such standards, it shall first inform all covered employees and the Union, in writing, of the content of all such standards of performance, and/or any modifications occurring during the term of this Agreement.
+To the extent the Employer already has or during the term of this Agreement chooses to “promulgate rules, regulations and personnel policies” as set forth in subparagraph (n) above, or to modify the same, it shall first inform all covered employees and the Union, in writing, of the content of all such rules, regulations and personnel policies and/or any modifications occurring during the term of this Agreement..

+As an agent of the Union, the Union Steward shall be provided full access to the Company intranet on the same basis as all other Company employees.

 3.3 Failure by the Employer to exercise any management function or right reserved or otherwise retained by the Employer or its exercise, or failure to exercise, any management function or right in a particular manner, shall not be considered a waiver of the Employer's right and authority to exercise such function or right nor prevent the Employer from exercising the same in some other way not in conflict with the express provisions of this Agreement.